 A comparison of MEP amplitudes reveals a facilitation effect (Figure 2).
 MEP amplitude recorded from the FDI muscle is significantly greater during the hand action videos compared with control videos.
 This result suggests that the motor cortex increases in excitability during action observation.

 Notably, the facilitation effect is relatively selective for the videos that involve a grasping action, as MEPs recorded during observation of the arm movement video show smaller MEPs compared with the hand action video.
 This suggests that the motor facilitation that occurs during action observation does not affect the entire motor cortex, but instead is specific to the muscle movements that are observed.
-In fact, the motor facilitation effect appears to be specific not only for which muscle is observed, but also to when the muscle observed.
-For instance, Gangitano et al. have demonstrated temporal correlation between motor excitability and observed action dynamics3.
+In fact, the motor facilitation effect appears to be specific not only for which muscle is observed, but also to when the muscle is observed.
+For instance, Gangitano et al. have demonstrated temporal correlation between motor excitability and observed action dynamics.3

 Applications

 The single-pulse TMS technique lends itself well to the study of the motor cortex, both because of the accessible location of this cortex on the frontal surface of the brain, and also because of the directly observable reaction produced in the muscle in the form of MEPs.
 The measurement of cortico-spinal motor excitability has provided support further for the phenomenon of motor simulation during action observation in humans.
 This resonant motor activity may have implications for social behavior, for example in contributing to the process of understanding what others are doing.
-Furthermore, this same technique has provided evidence for motor activation during the imagination of action4, a process that may be important for improving performance through mental rehearsal.
+Furthermore, this same technique has provided evidence for motor activation during the imagination of action,4 a process that may be important for improving performance through mental rehearsal.

 The robustness and specificity of the motor facilitation effect may reflect the sophistication of an individual’s motor representations.
-For example, the temporal dynamics of motor facilitation are directly related to motor expertise5.
-This effect is also disrupted with disorders of movement, opening up the possibility that measurement of TMS-induced motor potentials can be used as way to assess the health of the motor cortex, as in recovery from stroke or other brain disease6.
+For example, the temporal dynamics of motor facilitation are directly related to motor expertise.5 This effect is also disrupted with disorders of movement, opening up the possibility that measurement of TMS-induced motor potentials can be used as way to assess the health of the motor cortex, as in recovery from stroke or other brain disease.6

-Legend
+Legends

 Figure 1: Transcranial magnetic stimulation with a Figure-8 coil.
 The TMS coil is placed against the head to deliver magnetic stimulation.

 Figure 2: MEP amplitude during action observation.
-Motor evoked potentials from the first dorsal interosseious muscle are largest when observing a hand movement, compared with an arm movement or a control video that displays no action.
+Motor evoked potentials from the first dorsal interosseous muscle are largest when observing a hand movement, compared with an arm movement or a control video that displays no action.

 References 1.
 Fadiga, L., Fogassi, L., Pavesi, G. & Rizzolatti, G. Motor facilitation during action observation: a magnetic stimulation study.
 J Neurophysiol 73, 2608-2611 (1995).